Skip to content

 Generated Metric Content

 1. Frequency: The execution cycle for generating metrics.
-The selected time for frequency also serves as the aggregation window.
-Choosing a frequency of 1 minute means metrics are aggregated and generated every 1 minute, and each aggregation covers a time range of 1 minute.
+The selected time also serves as the aggregation window.
+Choosing a frequency of 1 minute means metrics are aggregated and generated every 1 minute, with each aggregation covering a 1-minute time range.

-• 1 minute (default, i.e., generate new metric data every 1 minute)
+• 1 minute (default, meaning new metric data is generated every 1 minute)

-• 5 minutes (default selection when the data type is "Basic Objects" or "Resource Catalog")
+• 5 minutes (default selected when the data type is "Infrastructure" or "Resource Catalog")

 • 15 minutes

-After completing the form, click Confirm to finish creating the metric generation rule and start data collection.
+After completing the form, click OK to finish creating the metric generation rule and start data collection.

 Note